JohnLezama/Maker-Portfolio/README.md

  ### 5. Life-Sized car
 Date: 2022

-I always had a fascination with the Batmobile, I knew if I could build my own life sized car making it remote controllable and strapping it with rapid fire nerf guns would be relatively easy.
+I always had a fascination with the Batmobile, I knew if I built my own life sized car making it remote controllable and strapping it with rapid fire nerf guns would be relatively easy.
 I also had a wood working phase during middle school and was eager to apply my skills in a project.

 ![Demo](Assets/Car.gif)